hanneswidrig/azure-devops-pull-request-center/README.md

 I built this extension for Azure DevOps Services 2019.
 If someone wanted to explore/test older versions of DevOps with source code modifications, I might be able to add support.

+## 🛣 Roadmap

+✖ Settings experience and preservation of filtering/settings.
+✖ Ability to view work items associated with PR.
+✖ Extra tabs for additional viewing experiences.
+✖ Auto-updating options for close monitoring of pull requests.

 ## ⛅ Inspiration

 [Pull Request Hub](https://github.com/cribeiro84/azure-devops-pull-request-hub) by [@cribeiro84](https://github.com/cribeiro84)